AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 ## Integrate Asset Selector using Vanilla JS {#integration-using-vanilla-js}

 You can integrate any [!DNL Adobe] or non-Adobe application with [!DNL Experience Manager Assets] repository and select assets from within the application.
+See [Asset Selector Integration with various applications](#asset-selector-integration-with-apps)

 The integration is done by importing the Asset Selector package and connecting to the Assets as a Cloud Service using the Vanilla JavaScript library.
 You need to edit an `index.html` or any appropriate file within your application to: